pierrecasenave/Mini-Transat-2019/index.md

 ## What I will be up to in 2019

 Starting in January, I will be training in France to race in the Mini-Transat!
-I you want to lear more about the race read through!
+If you want to lear more about the race read through!

 ### The Race